15 Office Decor Ideas to Supercharge Your Workspace

 2. Create a functional space. (calendars, clocks, etc)

 Design and functionality go hand in hand.
 A workspace has to be visually appealing and functional at the same time.
-Small elements like a calendar or a clock should be introduced in the space to make the room as functional as possible.
+Small elements like a calendar or a clock are useful but can create clutter.
+Fortunately, technology allows for these items to be replaced, allowing for a bright and functional space.
+One such technology is one you carry around everywhere – your cell phone.

 3. Post your mission statement (reminds employees of mission etc)